zotonic/zotonic/doc/ref/actions/action_addlog.rst

 .. include:: meta-addlog.rst

+Internal action used by :ref:`mod_logging` to allow realtime updates of the log view.

-.. todo:: Not yet documented.
+.. todo:: Extend documentation